-21. Use of tobacco, smoking-cessation products, or products containing nicotine and e-cigarettes (nicotine and non-nicotine), within 3 months prior to Screening and through EOT or ET.
-22. Use or intention to use any prescription or over-the-counter medications (including but not limited to any moderate or strong CYP3A4 and/or CYP3A5 inhibitors or inducers [including herbal products such as St. John's wort], CYP2C8 substrates, strong P-gp inhibitors, proton pump inhibitors, antacids, H2-receptor antagonists, and drugs that prolong QT/QTc interval [with the exception of moxifloxacin administered for the purposes of this study/in accordance with the protocol], vitamin supplements, herbal products, natural or herbal supplements, and hormone-replacement therapy [HRT]) from 14 days prior to Day 1 or 5 half-lives (if known, whichever is longer) through EOT or ET, unless deemed acceptable by the Investigator (or designee) and Sponsor.
-23. Consumption of grapefruit/grapefruit juice or Seville oranges or its juice within 7 days prior to Check-in (Day -1) and through EOT or ET.
-24. Consumption of alcohol- or caffeine-containing foods or beverages within 5 days prior to Check-in (Day -1) and through EOT or ET.
-25. History of significant hypersensitivity, intolerance, or allergy to any drug compound, food, or other substance, unless approved by the Investigator (or designee).
-26. Has been on a diet incompatible with the on-study diet, in the opinion of the Investigator (or designee), within the 30 days prior to Day 1 and through EOT or ET.
-27. Participation in any other investigational study drug trial involving administration of any investigational drug in the past 30 days or 5 half-lives (if known), whichever is longer, prior to Day 1.
-28. Has previously received LOXO-305 in any other study investigating LOXO-305, within 30 days prior to Day 1.
-29. History within the past 2 months of strenuous exercise (eg, marathon running) and is unwilling to refrain from strenuous exercise from 7 days prior to Day -1 (Check-in) through EOT or ET.
-30. Poor peripheral venous access.
-31. Donation of blood from 56 days prior to Screening, plasma or platelets from 4 weeks prior to Screening.
-32. Receipt of blood products within 2 months prior to Check-in (Day -1).
-33. Subjects who, in the opinion of the Investigator (or designee), should not participate in this study.
+17. Use of tobacco, smoking-cessation products, or products containing nicotine and e-cigarettes (nicotine and non-nicotine), within 3 months prior to Screening and through EOT or ET.
+18. Use or intention to use any prescription or over-the-counter medications (including but not limited to any moderate or strong CYP3A4 and/or CYP3A5 inhibitors or inducers [including herbal products such as St. John's wort], CYP2C8 substrates, strong P-gp inhibitors, proton pump inhibitors, antacids, H2-receptor antagonists, and drugs that prolong QT/QTc interval, vitamin supplements, caffeine [with the exception of caffeine administered for the purposes of this study/in accordance with the protocol], herbal products, natural or herbal supplements, and hormone-replacement therapy [HRT]) from 14 days prior to Day 1 or 5 half-lives (if known, whichever is longer [except for paracetamol/acetaminophen maximum of 2 g/day for up to 3 consecutive days during the study]) through EOT or ET, unless deemed acceptable by the Investigator (or designee) and Sponsor.
+19. Consumption of grapefruit/grapefruit juice or Seville oranges or its juice within 7 days prior to Check-in (Day -1) and through EOT or ET.
+20. Consumption of alcohol-containing foods or beverages or caffeine-containing foods or beverages (including but not limited to teas [including decaffeinated teas], coffees [including decaffeinated coffees], colas [including decaffeinated colas], energy drinks, gum containing caffeine, chocolate, and foods and beverages containing chocolate) within 72 hours prior to Check-in (Day -1) and through EOT or ET.
+21. History of significant hypersensitivity, intolerance, or allergy to any drug compound, food, or other substance, unless approved by the Investigator (or designee).
+22. Has been on a diet incompatible with the on-study diet, in the opinion of the Investigator (or designee), within the 30 days prior to Day 1 and through EOT or ET.
+23. Participation in any other investigational study drug trial involving administration of any investigational drug in the past 30 days or 5 half-lives (if known), whichever is longer, prior to Day 1.
+24. Has previously received LOXO-305 in any other study investigating LOXO-305, within 30 days prior to Day 1.
+25. Strenuous exercise within 5 days prior to Check-in (Day -1) and through EOT or ET.
+26. Poor peripheral venous access.
+27. Donation of blood from 56 days prior to Screening, plasma or platelets from 4 weeks prior to Screening.
+28. Receipt of blood products within 2 months prior to Check-in (Day -1).
+29. Subjects who, in the opinion of the Investigator (or designee), should not participate in this study.
+30. Subject who are non- and slow CYP2C9 (CYP2C9 2/3 or CYP2C9 3/3 genotypes) and CYP2C19 (CYP2C19 2/2, CYP2C19 2/3, or CYP2C19 3/3 genotypes) metabolizers as determined by genotyping at Screening.